 Fortunately, all these measures are likely to earn you a reliable client base within your first few months of operation, enabling you to build your craft into a business.

 We will discuss the necessary steps to earning a large base of avid, high-paying clients.
 We will also go through a few tips that will help you maintain this client base, even as you steadily raise your freelancing rates.

 Here is everything you need to know to achieve freelance copywriting success with just a handful of initial industry connections.

 Switching to freelance copywriting can initially be challenging because it will require building a base of clients trusting in your work and ability to meet deadlines.
 They will often need convincing before they are willing to pay you for a project.
 Therefore, you must be willing to work either pro-bono or at relatively low rates for a couple of small tasks before you can demand higher rates.

 Furthermore, you will have to invest significant time in contacting each prospective client personally at the beginning of your freelancing journey.
 You will also have to follow up on offers, however vague, at least a couple of times a week.

-This means that to build your client-base as a freelance copywriter in Dubai, you must be willing and able to work very hard – while perhaps earning a little less than you will once established – for results that will seem barely noticeable at the beginning stages.
+This means that to build your client base as a freelance copywriter in Dubai, you must be willing and able to work very hard – while perhaps earning a little less than you will once be established – for results that will seem barely noticeable at the beginning stages.
 Read further to understand how these tiny changes will create the blueprint for your copy-writing business’s success.